FAQs

 Do you ship?

 Yes!
-We now ship via USPS.
+We ship via USPS.
 Rates and options are available in the checkout process.
+Free USPS Ground Advantage freight automatically applies to orders over $35.
 To maximize coffee/freight cost & ensure you have a fresh experience, two bags (1lb) is the best way to go.
+Three bags means two for you and one for a friend to introduce them to the fresh coffee lifestyle!

 Why do you pack your beans in 8oz bags instead of 12oz or 16oz?